-STANDARDS HOW YOU WILL BE MEASURED AIM: Plans and procedures in place to ensure safe and legal food production DP.1 Key The farm, as a whole, must present an acceptable and tidy appearance to the general public.
-The site management must not present a food safety, animal welfare or environmental risk UPGRADED DP.1.a The external areas around buildings and farm entrances are kept clear of rubbish, non-essential equipment and other debris.
-DP.1.b Loose wire, net and silage wrap, scrap machinery, scrap metal and disused tyres are managed. ed appropriately i.e. in a dedicated area away from livestock. (areas around buildings should be kept clear to discourage ver DP.1.1 A farm map must be present and areas of specific risk are identified DP.1.1.a Farm map shows where applicable: all buildings all fields, including area (hectares/acres) watercourses including ditches and ponds boreholes, springs and wells, including any on neighbouring land, within 50m of the boundary any areas of high pollution risk R • Farm map GUIDANCE One or more maps may be used and this may be e held as a hard copy or as an electronic document DP.2 A documented plan for the effective management of serious incidents and potential emergency situations that threaten the welfare of livestock, food safety or the environment must be in place and displayed in a position available to those involved in farm tasks REVISED DP.2.a You have considered the risks to your farm and documented the actions to be taken in the event of; feed and/ or water equipment failing fire power cuts extreme weather (drought, flooding, snow) disease outbreaks which have the potential to affect other farms/ the general public activist activity pollution incident e.g. slurry spillages or leaks loss of assurance status other site-specific risks DP.2.b Up-to-date relevant contact details are displayed (including out of hours phone numbers) e.g. vet, electricity supplier, Environment Agency (or equivalent), feed and water supplier DP.2.c Details must be noted on how situations would be dealt with if the person with primary responsibility for Contingency/ Emergency plan dealt with if the person with primary responsibility for stock is unavailable for any period DP.2.d Plan is accessible and known to those involved with tasks on the farm
+AIM: Plans and procedures in place to ensure safe and legal food production

+DP.1 Key

+The farm, as a whole, must present an acceptable and tidy appearance to the general public.
+The site management must not present a food safety, animal welfare or environmental risk UPGRADED

+■ DP.1.a

+The external areas around buildings and farm entrances are kept clear of rubbish, non-essential equipment and other debris.

+■ DP.1.b

+Loose wire, net and silage wrap, scrap machinery, scrap metal and disused tyres are managed.

+Any waste awaiting collection or disposal is stored appropriately i.e. in a dedicated area away from livestock.
+Old machinery, tyres, wire and silage wrap are stored neatly.
+External areas around buildings should be kept clear to discourage vermin.

+DP 1 1

+A farm map must be present and areas of specific risk are identified

+DP.1.1.a

+Farm map shows where applicable:

+- all buildings

+- all fields, including area (hectares/acres)

+- watercourses including ditches and ponds

+- boreholes, springs and wells, including any on neighbouring land, within 50m of the boundary

+- any areas of high pollution risk

+■ Farm map

+One or more maps may be used and this may be held as a hard copy or as an electronic document

+DP.2

+A documented plan for the effective management of serious incidents and potential emergency situations that threaten the welfare of livestock, food safety or the environment must be in place and displayed in a position available to those involved in farm tasks REVISED

+■ DP.2.a

+You have considered the risks to your farm and documented the actions to be taken in the event of;

+- feed and/ or water equipment failing

+- fire

+- power cuts

+- extreme weather (drought, flooding, snow)

+- disease outbreaks which have the potential to affect other farms/ the general public

+- activist activity

+- pollution incident e.g. slurry spillages or leaks

+- loss of assurance status

+- other site-specific risks

+■ DP.2.b

+Up-to-date relevant contact details are displayed (including out of hours phone numbers) e.g. vet, electricity supplier, Environment Agency (or equivalent), feed and water supplier

+■ DP.2.c

+Details must be noted on how situations would be dealt with if the person with primary responsibility for stock is unavailable for any period

+DP.2.d

+Plan is accessible and known to those involved with tasks on the farm

+■ Contingency/ Emergency plan